asris/asris.github.io/_pages/resources.md

 PIONEER is a semi-automated workflow developed to streamline the analysis of mouse brain histological sections.
 It integrates multiple open-source image processing tools into a single guided pipeline that reduces manual effort while maintaining flexibility and reproducibility.

-The platform is designed for researchers performing quantitative neuroanatomical analysis, including atlas registration, cell detection, regional quantification, and visualization from coronal brain sections.
+The platform is designed for researchers performing quantitative neuroanatomical analysis, including atlas registration, cell detection, regional quantification, and visualization from coronal/sagittal brain sections.

 ---